All The Resources

 (ICRW., 2011)

 • Boys’ education reduces gender-based violence.
-Better educated boys and young men are less likely to perpetrate physical violence against an intimate partner, and are more likely to report sexual harassment or violence.
+Better educated boys and young men are less likely to perpetrate physical violence against an intimate partner, and are more likely to condemn sexual harassment or violence.
+This could be transformative in promoting gender equality and reducing violence.

 • Boys’ education deters recruitment as a child soldier.
 More than 90% of boys in the Democratic Republic of Congo believed that being in school would make them less likely to be targeted by child soldier recruitment.